IUS-CS/project-dsavy/doc/sprint4.md

   This sprint, we completed:

-    * Improving animation to the queue
+    * Improving animation and interface for the queue
-    * Improving animation to the stack
-    * Adding full animation to the linked list
+    * Adding insertion sort algorithm
-    * Updating the about page
-    * Adding more unit tests
+    * Adding more and stronger tests

   Here are screenshots of what we did: